 Ask your vet if you’re unsure when or how to transition to a new diet.

 Different Types of Food

 Also, keep in mind that larger breed puppies are going to need different types of puppy food than smaller breeds.

-Make sure you read the puppy-food packages to be sure you are getting your puppy the proper food for his breed.
+Make sure you read the puppy-food packages to be sure you are getting your pup the proper food for his breed.

-Larger breed puppies should eat puppy food that is formulated for their rapid growth into adulthood.
+Larger breed puppies should eat food that is formulated for their rapid growth into adulthood.